hanabi/hanabi.github.io/docs/about.md

 ### Contributing

-If you want to contribute to this website, [this page](image-format.md) explains how to create example images.
+If you want to contribute to this website, see [the documentation on how to create example images](image-format.md).